-Eating Disorders Queensland is a statewide community based not-for-profit organisation promoting positive body image and prevention of eating issues.
-We provide supportive therapeutic options for individuals living with eating issues and their families and friends.
+Eating Disorders Queensland is a statewide, community-based not-for-profit organisation.
+We promote positive body image and prevention of eating issues.
+Supportive therapeutic options for individuals living with eating issues and their families and friends are also offered.

 The Eating Issues Centre (TEIC) and Eating Disorders Association (EDA) have merged to form Eating Disorders Queensland (EDQ).

-EDQ is funded by Queensland Health to provide the largest community support and treatment services for individuals and families living with and recovering from eating disorders, their carers and loved ones.
-We value the sharing of recovery wisdom and aim to involve people with a lived experience, carers and family members and loved ones.
+EDQ is funded by Queensland Health.
+We provide the largest community support and treatment services for individuals and families living with and recovering from eating disorders, their carers and loved ones.
+By the sharing of recovery wisdom we aim to involve people with a lived experience, carers and family members and loved ones.

-EDQ would like to respectfully acknowledge the Traditional Owners of the land on which Eating Disorders Queensland operate, and Elders past, present and emerging.
-We honour the women elders in diverse communities of which we are a part and we celebrate the extraordinary diversity of women’s bodies, genders, sexualities, capacities and relationships that we all represent.
+We would like to respectfully acknowledge the Traditional Owners of the land on which Eating Disorders Queensland operate, and Elders past, present and emerging.
+Honouring the women elders in diverse communities of which we are a part.
+Celebrating the extraordinary diversity of women’s bodies, genders, sexualities, capacities and relationships that we all represent.

-We pay respects to those amongst the community who have tirelessly advocated for positive social and political change around issues predominantly impacting women and children including women’s rights, equality, sexual and domestic violence, and changes for the LGBTIQ+ community.
+Respect is also due to those in the community who have tirelessly advocated for positive social and political change.
+Particularly around issues predominantly impacting women and children including women’s rights, equality, sexual and domestic violence, and changes for the LGBTIQ+ community.

 EDQ Latest News & Events